codepath/android_guides/Fragment-Navigation-Drawer.md

 ### Copy In FragmentNavigationDrawer

 First, let's define a `FragmentNavigationDrawer.java` class within our application which makes working with the navigation drawer within an activity much simpler.
 Choose the source below based on your version of the support library.

 **Support Version 7:** Define the `FragmentNavigationDrawer` class by copying the text from the [source code from here](https://gist.github.com/nesquena/8bec293b16b20a0e6f8b).
 Make sure that your activity extends from `ActionBarActivity`.

-**Note:** For support v4 apps use [this code instead](https://gist.github.com/nesquena/4e9f618b71c30842e89c).
+**Note:** For support v4 apps use [this older code instead](https://gist.github.com/nesquena/4e9f618b71c30842e89c).
 Only use this if you do not have support v7 setup.
+Make sure that your activity extends from `FragmentActivity`.

 ### Define Fragments